As part of the NHS response to Coronavirus (COVID-19), we have made changes to the services we provide

 - Staff have to manage the security of service users/ patients and visitors.
 Lots of everyday/ ordinary items are not permitted, please look carefully at the contraband list and familiarise yourself with it

 - Contraband List – there are certain items you are not permitted to bring on to the ward on visits or send to the ward via post.
-Please click here to read the Contraband List.
-Please refer to the security section on the websie for more information here.
+Contraband Items List (pdf).
+Please refer to the security section on the websie for more information: Forensics - Security Information.

 - Funding for visits is the responsibility of friends, family and carers.